Capital Connection (TV programme)

-Capital Connection is a weekday television business news program, broadcast on CNBC channels around the world.
-The show is host live from CNBC's Middle East Headquarters in Abu Dhabi and Dubai and is presented by Hadley Gamble and Dan Murphy.
+Capital Connection was a weekday television business news program, broadcast on CNBC channels around the world.
+The show aired live from CNBC's Middle East Headquarters in Abu Dhabi and Dubai.

 Format

-Capital Connection broadcasts global business and financial market news and analysis.
-The program combines asset market reaction from Asia, Europe and the United States, with political and geopolitical analysis from the Middle East region.
+Capital Connection broadcast global business and financial market news and analysis.
+The program combined asset market reaction from Asia, Europe and the United States, with political and geopolitical analysis from the Middle East region.

-The program airs from 0900 AM -1000 AM GST, 12:00 PM – 13:00 PM SGT and 0500 AM – 0600 AM GMT.
-Capital Connection also airs on CNBC World in the United States, weekdays from midnight to 1am ET, and is available to stream live via CNBC Pro.
+The program aired from 0900 AM -1000 AM GST, 12:00 PM – 13:00 PM SGT and 0500 AM – 0600 AM GMT.
+Capital Connection also aired on CNBC World in the United States, weekdays from midnight to 1am ET, and was available to stream live via CNBC Pro.

 History

 First launched in 2007, Capital Connection replaced Today's Business, a pre-market program originating from CNBC Europe which also aired on CNBC Asia and CNBC World.
 The launch anchor of the program was Steve Sedgwick.